I-Mircheva/wonderbang-dj/README.md

 With our simple user interface we are making it easier then ever to create your own playlist and add songs to it just with one click!

 ## Benefits and Costs :money_with_wings:

+Create a **free** account and you will be able to create unlimited custom private playlists.

+No need to struggle with a single platform anymore.

 (When we add public playlists)
 Sharing your taste in music with your friends will be more awesome then ever.

-No need to struggle with a single platform anymore.
-Create a free account and you will be able to create countless custom privite playlists.
-And if you upgrade to Pro(Future development) you will also add pubic playlists to share with everyone just by copying a link.
+And if you upgrade to Pro(Future development) you will also add pubic playlists to share with everyone just by copying a single link.

 ## How to use it?
 ### See our video